 Miami Assault & Battery Lawyer

 Assault and battery are often grouped together and used interchangeably to describe a physical attack.
 However, assault and battery are two separate offenses which have very different meanings.
-Florida statute §784.011 explains that "An 'assault' is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violent is imminent."
+Florida statute §784.011 explains that "An 'assault' is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent."